 Every year millions of tourists travel to Colombia in order to visit the most amazing places that our country has.
 Not being the exception, Santa Marta falls in the eyes of those curious travelers, -like you-, who choose to meet one of the most mythical places of the Colombian Caribbean the “Lost City of Santa Marta”.
 However, although our indigenous communities allow visits of our travelers around the world, the great traffic of people to this place can get sick our mother earth

-A few days ago, the temporary closure of Ciudad Perdida was made official as is customary every year.
-The downside was that several of our tourists did not know that this could happen and much less knew “what they could do then”.
+As is customary every year, the temporary closure of Ciudad Perdida for the month of September was made official.
+The downside was that several of our tourists did not know that this happen every year and much less knew “what they could do then”.

-One day while I was taking my break, I saw several travelers in the agency who were still asking about the tour to Lost City and maybe they didn’t understand why it was closed, so I thought it would be a good idea to tell you the reason why our “Lost City” will be lose this month of their sight and if it likes you, I could tell you in the next post what I recommend you to do while they wait for your return.
+One day while I was taking my break, I saw several travelers in the agency who were still asking about the tour to Lost City and maybe they didn’t understand why it would be closed in september, so I thought it would be a good idea to tell you the reason why our “Lost City” will be lose during that month of their sight and if it likes you, I could tell you in the next post what I recommend you to do while they wait for your return.

 Then let’s get started…